Fabo011/Linky/readme.md

 </p>

 <p align="center">
 Linky-Cloud offers a premium and secure cloud storage solution for privacy entousiasts.
-Save links, files, images, videos, music, passwords and chat content.
+Save encrypted links, passwords, files, images, videos, music and chat content.
 We do not collect personalized data, you and your data remains anonymously.
 </p>

 <p align="center"><a href="https://linky-cloud.com">https://linky-cloud.com</a></p>